kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 The Chris Coyier code is excellent but I have to single out the Google dev team and give them credit.
 All this code's been in need of cleanup for the years leading up to this writing, and they certainly cleaned stuff up.

 The Analytics/Webmaster code was once split into to two separate JS files...it's now been combined into one.
-The Web Font Loader code can obviously run Google and Typekit fonts, but it's been shared with fonts.com and Fontdeck so can implement it as well.
+The Web Font Loader code can obviously run Google and Typekit fonts, but it's been shared with fonts.com and Fontdeck so can they implement it as well.

-And the ad code...not only is it async, it's also **RESPONSIVE!** It doesn't scale ads on web window resize, it just detects the window width with media queries on page-load, then loads in an ad of size that you preset.
+And the ad code...not only is it async, it's also **RESPONSIVE!** It doesn't scale ads when the window is resized, it just detects the window width with media queries on page-load, then loads in an ad of size that you preset.
 But it's a MAJOR step-up that solves a MAJOR problem that many people were having.

 All is not perfect with the Google stuff: the Adsense-related JS files still load in without far-future expiring server headers, which is a bit of a performance hit.
 But I'm certainly not crying over that because I'm happy with (and respect) what Google has done here.
 <a name="bower"></a>
 ### Bower
-The site's JavaScript/CSS libraries and frameworks get updated when they need to, but watching for the updates on a consistent basis is a pain...[Bower](http://bower.io) makes it easy.
+This site's JavaScript/CSS libraries and frameworks get updated when they need to, but consistently keeping track of the updates is a pain.
+[Bower](http://bower.io) makes it easy.

 Bower is a browser-based package manager that runs on top of Node and (sorta/kinda) depends on Git.
 When Bower is properly configured and you type `bower list` on the command line from your project folder, Bower checks to see if any of these files needs to be updated (as well as Bower itself).
 If any packages need updating, simply type `bower update <whatever-the-package>`.